getlanced/COE127L-B1_DOE_GROUP03/README.md

 3) Compile the program with the flag -fopenmp to enable omp.h and its #pragma directive. g++ -fopenmp -o prog prog.cpp
 4) Profit.

+To Graph
+Requirements:
+-Python version 3.7

+To run:
+- Have the graphDat.csv on the same folder as the python file.
+- Assuming you have python in your environment, simply run the the file name by using the command "python graphTest.py" or on Linux "python3 graphTest.py"